Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Let’s talk about some pros, cons and motivations of monogamy versus open relationships.
+Let’s talk about some of the pros, cons, and motivations of monogamy versus open relationships.

 Monogamy can provide an excellent foundation for a relationship.